vwxyzjn/cleanrl/README.md

 You can read more about CleanRL in our [technical paper](https://arxiv.org/abs/2111.08819) and [documentation](https://docs.cleanrl.dev/).

 Good luck have fun :rocket:

+⚠️ **NOTE**: CleanRL is *not* a modular library and therefore it is not meant to be imported.
+At the cost of duplicate code, we make all implementation details of a DRL algorithm variant easy to understand, so CleanRL comes with its own pros and cons.
+You should consider using CleanRL if you want to 1) understand all implementation details of an algorithm's varaint or 2) do quick prototypes.

 ## Get started